kotarou3/COMP2121-Labs/project/design-manual.md

 Describing exactly how this algorithm works is outside the scope of this manual, but as an overview, it shifts the divisor one bit at a time from left to right under the dividend, and if the dividend is greater than the shifted divisor, it is subtracted by the shifted divisor and the corresponding bit in the quotient is set.

 ### `lib/events`
-Two "algorithms" are used in this module: One for trasversing the timer callbacks linked list and calling its callbacks, and one for debouncing hardware interrupts.
+Two "algorithms" are used in this module: One for traversing the timer callbacks linked list and calling its callbacks, and one for debouncing hardware interrupts.

-#### Trasversing Timer Callbacks
+#### Traversing Timer Callbacks
-The `onTick()` function is called every 8 ms, updates the system clock, and trasverses the timer callbacks linked list as follows:
+The `onTick()` function is called every 8 ms, updates the system clock, and traverses the timer callbacks linked list as follows:
  1. Load the pointer to the first `IntervalCallback` node into `buffer`
- 2. If `buffer` is `0`, finish trasversal
+ 2. If `buffer` is `0`, finish traversal
  3. Check if the current system clock has passed the value in `buffer->when`
  4. If not, continue execution from (9)<br />
     If so, continue